toeverything/blocksuite/packages/docs/quick-start.md

 :::

 The `DocEditor` here is a standard web component that can also be reused with `<doc-editor>` HTML tag.
-All first-party components within BlockSuite are implemented as web components.
 Another `EdgelessEditor` also works similarly - simply attach the `editor` with a `page` and you are all set.

-For the `page.getBlockByFlavour` and `page.updateBlock` APIs used here, please see next section for further details.
+For the `page.getBlockByFlavour` and `page.updateBlock` APIs used here, please see the [introduction](./working-with-block-tree#block-tree-basics) about block tree basics for further details.